 Many men succumb to MPB in their 20s and 30s, when it can be especially distressing.
 But not all turn to surgeons for help, not least because the fees involved can be astronomical.
 Additionally, many men don’t like the fact that the surgery tends to be quite visible for a few weeks and – depending on the level of hair loss – can produce an obvious difference.
 Furthermore, top doctors advise that surgical restoration is not recommended for men under 30 years of age.

 A less intrusive and often less obvious option, due to the gradual regrowth, is a bespoke hair loss treatment course.
-By combining clinically-proven components such as finasteride 1mg and minoxidil men can often help to both stop hair falling out and encourage new growth.
-At Belgravia we tailor bespoke plans based around appropriate formulations of high strength minoxidil from the range available in our in-clinic pharmacies, finasteride 1mg and, where needed, additional hair growth boosters to get the hair back on track.
+By using appropriate clinically-proven components licensed by the MHRA and approved by the FDA, men are often able to stop hair falling out and encourage hair growth.
+Additional hair growth supporting products can also be employed to supplement this approach to getting the hair back on track.